dlmacedo/starter-academic/content/authors/admin/_index.md

 https://deeplearning.cin.ufpe.br/research/

-Master of Science (MSc) in Computer Science (Deep Learning) [GPA 10.00/10.00], Center of Informatics, Federal University of Pernambuco (UFPE), Brazil.
+Master of Science (MSc) in Computer Science (Artificial Intelligence) [GPA 10.00/10.00], Center of Informatics, Federal University of Pernambuco (UFPE), Brazil.
 First Place in the Admission Process.

 Bachelor of Science (BSc) in Electronic Engineering with Highest Academic Distinction (Best Overall Student) [GPA 9,54/10,00] from UFPE, Brazil.
 First Place in the Admission Process.